-Corps of Engineers water resources activities are normally initiated by non-federal interests, authorized by Congress, funded by a combination of federal and non-federal sources, constructed by the Corps under the Civil Works Program and operated and maintained either by the Corps or by a non-federal sponsoring agency.
+The U.S. Army Corps of Engineers (USACE) water resources activities are normally initiated by non-federal interests, authorized by Congress, funded by a combination of federal and non-federal sources, constructed by U.S. Army Corps of Engineers (USACE) under the Civil Works Program and operated and maintained either by USACE or by a non-federal sponsoring agency.
 New England District has water resource responsibilities in all six New England states.
 The area assigned to New England District contains 66,000 square miles, 13 million people, 6,100 miles of coastline, 13 major river basins and 11 deep draft commercial ports.

-Normally, the planning process for a water resource problem starts with a determination by the Corps that a project falls within the Corps' statutory authority and meets national priorities.
-Should that be the case, the Corps office where the project is located will carry out a full feasibility study to develop alternatives and select the best possible solution.
+Normally, the planning process for a water resource problem starts with a determination by USACE that a project falls within USACE's statutory authority and meets national priorities.
+Should that be the case, the USACE office where the project is located will carry out a full feasibility study to develop alternatives and select the best possible solution.
 This process normally includes public meetings to determine the views of local interests on the extent and type of improvements desired.
 The federal, state, and other agencies with interests in a project are partners in the planning process.

 If Congress includes the project in an authorization bill, enactment of the bill constitutes authorization of the project.
 Before construction can get underway, however, both the federal government and the project sponsor must provide funds.
 Budget recommendations are based on evidence of support by the state and the ability and willingness of the non-federal sponsors to provide its share of the project cost.

 Appropriation of money to build a particular project is usually included in the annual Energy and Water Development Appropriations Bill, which must be approved by both Houses of the Congress and signed by the President.